fah-OwO/youtube-live-translate-chat-collector/README.md

 PS: case sensitive that I have founded and add to my code [en] [eng] [EN] [ENG] 【en】【eng】(en) (eng) [(smth)/en]([英訳/EN]) or "she is talking about something" ore even with out[en] but use "she:smth" instead...

+PS2: if you use formobile/ Tkinter pyw Version you can modify keyword by your self while running~~~~